-In conjunction with the exhibition at The Noguchi Museum, Leilehua Lanzilotti will present a concert program featuring a world premiere of Lanzilotti's piano trio inspired by the sonic landscapes in Takaezu's work performed by the New York-based ensemble Longleash on March 24, 2024.
+In conjunction with the exhibition at The Noguchi Museum, Leilehua Lanzilotti presented a concert program featuring a world premiere of Lanzilotti's piano trio inspired by the sonic landscapes in Takaezu's work performed by the New York-based ensemble Longleash on March 24, 2024.

-Princeton University will present a concert program featuring a world premiere of Leilehua Lanzilotti's percussion quartet inspired by the sonic landscapes in Takaezu's work performed by Sō Percussion on February 4, 2024.
+Princeton University presented a concert program featuring a world premiere of Leilehua Lanzilotti's percussion quartet inspired by the sonic landscapes in Takaezu's work performed by Sō Percussion on February 4, 2024.

-Dana Tai Soon Burgess Dance Company will also present a newly commissioned dance performance inspired by Takaezu's life and work, to be performed accompanying Leilehua Lanzilotti's composition for string orchestra with eyes the color of time on June 14-15, 2024 at The Noguchi Museum.
+Dana Tai Soon Burgess Dance Company presented a newly commissioned dance performance inspired by Takaezu's life and work, performed accompanying Leilehua Lanzilotti's composition for string orchestra with eyes the color of time on June 14-15, 2024 at The Noguchi Museum.